Style Me Pretty Submissions: 7 Things You Need to Know

 For context, Style Me Pretty has recently changed ownership and is back in the hands of the original founders.
 In that transition, they have shifted their focus to publishing fewer (but more impactful) weddings each week.
 Less is more on SMP, so you need to be prepared to share your very best content.

-If Style Me Pretty is on your press wish list, you need to know the factors that will set your real wedding submission apart from others in the mix.
+If SMP is on your press wish list, you need to know the factors that will set your Style Me Pretty submissions apart from others in the mix.

 Before you map out your real wedding submission, make sure you set aside some time to review the Style Me Pretty website to get a better feel for the weddings that they’ve been accepting recently.

 The wedding you have in mind might be just as gorgeous and detailed as those featured on their site, but if the aesthetics are not in line, you might want to consider another top wedding blog that is a better fit.

 When you’re submitting to Style Me Pretty, you want to select 100-150 images at the very least.
 Prioritize detail-heavy photos and don’t be afraid to include different angles of the same details — the more, the better.

 You’ll want to showcase the entire day, but keep the people shots to a minimum.
 SMP also prefers crisp, full-color images, so avoid any creative editing or filtering and limit the number of black and white photos in your real wedding submission.

 3. Tell the story of the wedding day

 Beautiful photos need a great story to back them up, so put on your writer’s hat and get descriptive.
 Explain the inspiration behind the wedding and outline the details, theme, and colors used throughout the day.
 Be sure to revisit any unique or creative features that set this wedding apart.